vga101/gaiasky/docs/Graphics-performance.rst

 of applications with some default configuration (usually MSAA or FXAA).
 You can also use this feature with the Gaia Sky.

-Find more information on antialiasing in the :ref:`graphics-antialiasing` seciton.
+Find more information on antialiasing in the :ref:`graphics-antialiasing` section.

 Star brightness
 ===============